single-spa/single-spa.js.org/docs/api.md

 Note that if an application is registered from within another application, that no hierarchy will be maintained between the applications.

-> It is described in detail inside of the [single-spa-config.md docs](single-spa-config.md#registering-applications)
+> It is described in detail inside of the [Configuration docs](configuration#registering-applications)

 <h3>arguments</h3>